Released under the MIT License. See LICENSE for details.

 [docs] def get_root_widget(self) -> bauiv1.Widget: """Return the root widget.""" return self._root_widget

 [docs] def main_window_has_control(self) -> bool: """Is this MainWindow allowed to change the global main window?
-It is a good idea to make sure this is True before calling main_window_replace().
-This prevents fluke UI breakage such as multiple simultaneous events causing a MainWindow to spawn multiple replacements for itself. """ # We are allowed to change main windows if we are the current one # AND our underlying widget is still alive and not transitioning out. return ( babase.app.ui_v1.get_main_window() is self and bool(self._root_widget) and not self._root_widget.transitioning_out )
+This is called internally by methods such as :meth:`main_window_replace()` and :meth:`main_window_back()` so generally you do not need to call it directly when using those.
+However you may still opt to check this if doing other actions besides main-window navigation (such as displaying pop-ups). """ # We are allowed to change main windows if we are the current one # AND our underlying widget is still alive and not transitioning out. return ( babase.app.ui_v1.get_main_window() is self and bool(self._root_widget) and not self._root_widget.transitioning_out )

 [docs] def on_main_window_close(self) -> None: """Called before transitioning out a main window.
 A good opportunity to save window state/etc. """

-[docs] def get_main_window_state(self) -> MainWindowState: """Return a WindowState to recreate this window, if supported.""" raise NotImplementedError()
+[docs] def get_main_window_state(self) -> MainWindowState: """Return a WindowState to recreate this specific window.
+Used to gracefully return to a window from another window or ui system. """ raise NotImplementedError()

 [docs] def create_window( self, transition: Literal['in_right', 'in_left', 'in_scale'] | None = None, origin_widget: bauiv1.Widget | None = None, ) -> MainWindow: """Create a window based on this state.
 WindowState child classes should override this to recreate their particular type of window. """ raise NotImplementedError()